Cracking the Salary Code: How Data Science Helps Students Discover Paths to Bigger Paychecks

 Racial Disparities

-While the survey’s majority-white respondent pool could influence certain results, it still offers valuable insights into wage trends across racial groups.
+While the survey’s majority-White respondent pool could influence certain results, it still offers valuable insights into wage trends across racial groups.
 The pay gaps remained considerable, averaging close to $10,000.
-The largest wage gap appeared in the white category, where women’s salaries clustered closer to the median, while men’s earnings were more varied, indicating a notable gender disparity within this group.
+The largest wage gap appeared in the White category, where women’s salaries clustered closer to the median, while men’s earnings were more varied, indicating a notable gender disparity within this group.

 However, when comparing across racial groups, broader disparities emerge.
-Asian and white respondents had more concentrated salary distributions, with earnings peaking around the average, while Black, Native Hawaiian and American Indian respondents had the lowest median salaries, underscoring substantial racial inequalities.
+Asian and White respondents had more concentrated salary distributions, with earnings peaking around the average, while Black, Native Hawaiian and American Indian respondents had the lowest median salaries, underscoring substantial racial inequalities.

 Nunez pointed out an area for improvement in surveys: “When I’ve filled out surveys, there often isn’t a clear choice for ethnicity.
-Some ask about my mother’s ethnicity — in my case, she’s white — but I’m Hispanic.”
+Some ask about my mother’s ethnicity — in my case, she’s White — but I’m Hispanic.”

 COVID’s Impact